angular/angular/adev/src/content/tools/libraries/using-libraries.md

 # Usage of Angular libraries published to npm

-When you build your Angular application, take advantage of sophisticated first-party libraries, as well as rich ecosystem of third-party libraries.
+When you build your Angular application, take advantage of sophisticated first-party libraries, as well as a rich ecosystem of third-party libraries.
 [Angular Material][AngularMaterialMain] is an example of a sophisticated first-party library.

 ## Install libraries